 - Stage 4 (1 day).
 Your partner (or donor) will have already provided sperm or will do so while you’re undergoing retrieval.
 Either way, the fresh eggs will be fertilized within hours.
-This is when you’ll begin taking progesterone, which helps prepare your uterus to maintain the viability of the pregnancy and reduce chance of miscarriage.
+This is when you’ll begin taking progesterone, which your uterus to maintain the viability of the pregnancy and reduce chance of miscarriage.

 - Stage 5 (5 days).
 Less than a week after retrieval, your viable embryo will be transferred to your uterus in a noninvasive procedure.